Welcome to the Okaloosa STEMM Academy

 Student’s fourth grade FCAT scores are reviewed.
 A Level 5 in Math with a Level 4 or 5 in Reading qualifies a student to receive an invitation to apply to the Okaloosa STEMM Academy to attend as a sixth grader.
 An essay from the student and an essay reflecting support from the parent accompany the completed student registration for enrollment consideration.
 Students in Okaloosa, Walton and Santa Rosa county are invited to apply.

 Sixth grade curricula include World Cultures Advanced, M/J Language Arts Advanced, M/J Math 2 Advanced (Pre-Algebra), and Earth/Space Science Honors .
-Electives are year-long Research, one semester computer class and one semester Physical Education class.
+Electives are year-long Research, one semester Career and Decision Making class and one semester Physical Education class.

 Seventh grade curricula will include Civics Advanced & Career Planning, M/J Language Arts Advanced, Algebra 1 Honors, M/J Life Science Advanced.
 Electives are year-long Research, one semester Critical Thinking & Problem Solving Strategies and one semester Physical Education class.

 Eighth grade curricula will include United States History Advanced, M/J Language Arts, Geometry Honors and Physical Science Honors.
-Electives are Research, M/J Strategies and Computer Applications in Science and Engineering.
+Electives are Research and PE.

 All texts are electronic and available through the internet.
 OSA students use hand-held devices to access assignments and grades via Edmodo, an educational communicative Internet-based website.
 Each year all OSA students will participate in the annual Science Fair.
 Selected projects will go on to compete in the Regional Science & Engineering Fair.
 A current library card is required to participate in our Language Infusion program.